syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/azure.md

 Step 3: Install the [Syncfusion.PDF.OCR.NET](https://www.nuget.org/packages/Syncfusion.PDF.OCR.NET) NuGet package as a reference to your .NET Core application [NuGet.org](https://www.nuget.org/).
 <img src="OCR-Images/azure_step4.png" alt="Convert OCR Azure NetCore Step4" width="100%" Height="Auto"/>

-N> Beginning from version 21.1.x, the default configuration includes the addition of the TesseractBinaries and Tesseract language data folder paths, eliminating the requirement to explicitly provide these paths.
+N> 1.
+Beginning from version 21.1.x, the default configuration includes the addition of the TesseractBinaries and Tesseract language data folder paths, eliminating the requirement to explicitly provide these paths.
+N> 2.
+Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to add "Syncfusion.Licensing" assembly reference and include a license key in your projects.
+Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/overview) to know about registering Syncfusion license key in your application to use our components.

 Step 4: Add a new button in index.cshtml as follows.